christopherseaman/datasci_217/07/index.md

   ```python
   df['Age'].hist(bins=10, color='skyblue', alpha=0.7)
   ```
-  - *Plotting that data like a boss—with colors and style!*
 - **Adding Labels and Title**:
   - Provides context to your masterpiece.
 - **Displaying the Plot**: